MeghaMaheshwari/Advanced_Lane_Lines/write_up.md

 ### Detect Lane Lines on test images and project video

-All output image files are available in the location output_images and the final project video is project_video_out
+All output image files are available in the location output_images and the final project video is project_video_out.mp4

 > **The Steps in the Project are as following :**